splineops/splineops/docs/user-guide/06_differentiate.rst

 References
 ----------

+..
+[1] Unser, M.,
-- Unser, M. (1999). *Splines: A Perfect Fit for Signal and Image Processing*, IEEE Signal Processing Magazine, vol. 16, no. 6.
+  Splines: A Perfect Fit for Signal and Image Processing, IEEE Signal Processing Magazine, vol. 16, no. 6, 1999.

+..
+[2] Unser, M. & Blu, T.,
+  Fractional Splines and Wavelets,
-- Unser, M. & Blu, T. (2000). *Fractional Splines and Wavelets*, SIAM Review, vol. 42, no. 1, pp. 43–67.
+  SIAM Review, vol. 42, no. 1, pp. 43–67, 2000.

 .. note::
     The `differentiate` module is optimized for grayscale images of type ``GRAY32``.
 For best results, ensure that input images are normalized (typically